centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 ### Paid By

-The Paid By provides a summary of the aggregated transactions by asset type for the Payment Request.
+The Paid By provides a summary of the transactions after the Payment Request was paid.

 {% h4 Mandatory Fields %}